 Enabling Azure Services in Turbot

 This section details the steps required to enable services for a Azure Subscription.
-Alternatively, you can use the azure_services baseline and Azure Provider Registration Baseline which automate this process.
+Alternatively, you can use the azure_services baseline which can help automate this process.

 Enabling Services